 It all depends on who you are, what you need, and what you want your car to say about you.
-True, but for some, a car is simply a means to an end.
-For others, it's a statement, an experience, an accessory.
+But for some, a car is simply a means to an end.
+For others, it’s a statement, an experience, an accessory.
 And buying one means more than finding the cheapest price or the best crash test ratings.
 It means finding the right fit, like that perfect pair of jeans.

 Here is a list of what the more common car classifications mean and why you might want them.

 What it is: The sedan, according to automotive information site, Edmunds.com, is still the car style of choice among American car buyers and features the traditional four-door and full trunk car we see everywhere.